openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 #### `CoolingSetpoint`

 Items that represent an upper or cooling setpoint for a thermostat.
 This needs to be paired with [`HeatingSetpoint`](#heatingsetpoint).
+It is important to note that only the target setpoint can be requested by voice.
+Therefore, when the thermostat is in dual mode, the cooling and heating setpoints will be updated based on the `comfortRange` parameter.
+For thermostat that requires hold to be set prior to manually changing setpoints, set parameter `requiresSetpointHold=true` on the [`ThermostatHold`](#thermostathold) item.
 By default, if the target, cooling and heating setpoints along with the thermostat mode are defined, the setpoint mode automation will be enabled limiting to dual mode interactions.
 For true triple mode support, set parameter `supportsSetpointMode=false` on the [`HeatingCoolingMode`](#heatingcoolingmode) item.
-It is important to note that only the target setpoint can be requested by voice.
-Therefore, when the thermostat is in dual mode, the cooling and heating setpoints will be updated based on the `comfortRange` parameter.

 * Supported item types:
   * Number(:Temperature)